Arrays and Duplicates

 int x;

-Optimizing Structs
+Optimizing Arrays of Structs

 010 Editor contains an optimization that allows it to generate arrays of structures with millions and millions of elements.
 The optimization calculates the size of the first element of the array and assumes all elements of the array are the same size.
-This optimization will cause incorrect results if the elements can be variable size (010 Editor will display a warning in the Output text area if it detects this may be happening).
+This optimization will cause incorrect results if the elements can be variable size (010 Editor will display a popup warning and a warning in the Output text area if it detects this may be happening).
 To turn the optimization off, use the syntax '<optimize=false>' after the array declaration.
 For example:

 typedef struct {